zuccha/smw-code/uber-asm/custom_status_bar/README.md

 | :----------------------------------------------------------------: | :----------------------------------------------------------------: |
 | Yoshi's House has no time limit, so no indicator in the status bar | Yoshi's Island 2 has a time limit, visible in the top-right corner |

-Besides the time, you can also hide conditionally coins, as they can be hid if the coin limit is zero.
+Besides the time, you can also hide coins conditionally, as they can be hid if the coin limit is zero.
 However the usefulness of this one is debatable, since you still need to specify the coin limit per level through code...